lukcic/devops/AWS/SysAdmin/Networking.md

 * ONLY for S3 and DynamoDB (preferred)
 * provisions a gateway and must be used as a target in a route table (don't need SG)
 * region must be specified while access (the same)
-* free of charges
+* free of charges!!

 ### VPC Endpoint Interface (ENI)
 * for the rest of services
-* provisions an ENI (private IP address) as an entry point, SG must be attached
+* ENI (with private IP address) serve as an entry point, SG must be attached
 * powered by AWS Private Link
-* for S3 preferred when access is required form on-prem, a different VPC or region
+* for S3 preferred when access is required from on-prem, a different VPC or region
-* cost per hour + per GB of processed data
+* cost (~ 7.5$/month) per hour + per GB of processed data

 ## Flow Logs